 5 The Cosmic Background Explorer (COBE) and the Wilkinson Microwave Anisotropy Probe (WMAP) mapped the cosmic background radiation.

 As the universe cooled, inflation took place.
 The universe grew as energy turned into matter.
 Protons and neutrons formed.
 The elements hydrogen and helium came into existence.
 Heavier particles evolved.
 As the universe continued to expand, structures appeared.
 A billion years on, there were stars and galaxies.

 Before 1998, it was thought that gravity would slow the expansion of the universe.
-Observations of supernovas then showed that expansion is accelerating rather than slowing.
-The force causing the acceleration was dubbed "dark energy."
-It appears that the universe will expand forever.
+Observations of supernovas then proved the expansion is accelerating rather than slowing.
+The force causing the acceleration is called "dark energy."
+It appears the universe will expand forever.